 This episode is sponsored by Manta Sleep.
 Their sleep masks and other sleep accessories help you maximize enjoyment of life and unlock your full potential through achieving quality sleep.
 Use JETSET to get 10% off at checkout.

 Enjoyed this episode?
-If so, please rate, review and subscribe as it really helps more people find the show…I would so appreciate it.
+If so, please rate, review and subscribe on Apple Podcasts (or wherever it is you listen to your podcasts).
+It really helps more people find the show.
+Thank you!